DatacorpCloud/Intune/README.md

 Required:
-# Installa modulo Posh-SSH e Package NuGet
+# Installa modulo Posh-SSH e Package NuGet Transferetto
 Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force

-Install-Module -Name Posh-SSH -Scope AllUsers -Force
+Install-Module -Name Posh-SSH -Scope AllUsers -Force Install-Module -Name Transferetto -AllowClobber -Force
-# Fine Installazione Modulo Posh
+# Fine Installazione Modulo

 This script is designed to perform device enrollment on Intune in a semi-automatic way.
 The script should be deployed via Device GPO and adds the current user to the administrators group.